phonologus/QED/README.md

 # QED for Unix, UTF-8/Unicode aware.

+# This port is now obsolete.
+All development has moved to the new port [phonologus/qed-new](https://github.com/phonologus/qed-new).

 This is a port of the University of Toronto Unix version of the QED editor, which was originally written by Rob Pike, David Tilbrook, Hugh Redelmeier and Tom Duff.
 I have updated it to work with UTF-8 and Unicode.